HomeCommunity InformationEditorialNews ArchivesSports

 A new opportunity for healthcare access for uninsured community members

-(PAINESVILLE) -- Since 1971, Lake County Free Clinic has made helping the community a priority, providing medical and dental care at no cost to adults and children who are uninsured or underinsured.
+(PAINESVILLE, OH) -- Since 1971, Lake County Free Clinic has made helping the community a priority, providing medical and dental care at no cost to adults and children who are uninsured or underinsured.

 Now, as the premier free clinic in northeast Ohio, Lake County Free Clinic needs the community’s help.